turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 right?
 If we see this, we can observe that the first word, `lookup` is the command, and "Hudson, Clara" are the parameters.

-Let's write a test that will take a string, our command, and split it into an array.
+Let's write a test that will take a string -our command- and split it into an array.
-This will allow us to identify each element as a `command` or as a `parameter`.
+This will allow us to identify each element either as a `command` or as a `parameter`.

 ```ruby
 def test_it_process_input